-The City of Bellevue Comprehensive Plan was amended in December 2021 to support a multimodal approach to transportation concurrency citywide.
+The city's Comprehensive Plan was amended in December 2021 to support a multimodal approach to transportation concurrency citywide.
 Concurrency is outlined in the state’s Growth Management Act.
 It requires that transportation improvements or strategies to accommodate the impacts of development be made concurrent with the development.
 “Multimodal concurrency” is a new way for Bellevue to determine transportation concurrency.
 It takes into account a variety of transportation modes, such as transit, bicycling and walking, in addition to driving.
 Bellevue’s concurrency standard since the early 1990’s has only considered vehicle capacity at specific intersections.

 On April 18, 2022, the City Council adopted the Mobility Implementation Plan, which establishes a framework for the multimodal concurrency system.
-The final phase of this process is to amend the Bellevue City Code, consistent with the 2021 amendments to the Comprehensive Plan and the newly adopted MIP.
+The final phase of this process was to amend the Bellevue City Code, consistent with the 2021 amendments to the Comprehensive Plan and the newly adopted MIP.